Brandochili/CS207_Maker_Project/README.md

 - 1 x 1ft by 96 inch role of walnut veneer (optional)
 - 1 x 3ft by 1.5ft panel of solid walnut (optional)
 - a woodworking shop and fine woodworking tools (optional)
+- a wood finish like varathane or lacquer (I'm using emtech em6000 water based production acrylic Lacquer) (optional)

 # The Build Instructions: